SyntaxPartnership/mega-man-chronicles/README.md

 - Weapons on screen are now destroyed upon swapping.
 - Fixed an issue where the charge sound loop wouldn't loop.
 - Rush Coil added.
+- Fixed an issue where continuous shooting of the buster would prevent Rush from being called.
+- Fixed an issue where weapons could interact with doors.
+- Fixed an issue where energy meters only displayed 27 units instead of 28.
+- Rush Coil completed.

 Credits:
 --